opil/documentation/docs/admin/OPIL/opil_server.md

 ### Determining the zero point and scale

 In order to align the factory floor installations with the planned layout it is necessary to define a zero point for the layout.
 This will be the origin for all measurements for installations and annotations.
-The zero point should selected so that:
+The zero point should be selected so that:

 1. It is a fixed point of a fixed structure on the factory floor
 1. It is accurately aligned with layout and the physical factory floor